Stratagist7/MagicDefense/README.md

 # MagicDefense

-A WIP game made with Unreal Engine 4 to help me learn Unreal!
+A game made with Unreal Engine 4 to help me learn Unreal!
+Defeat waves of enemies to protect the town well from being destroyed!

 ## Controls
 - WASD to move